moksh-garg/moksh-garg.github.io/index.md

 Hi, I am Moksh!
 I am a first year PhD student in Management with a concentration in Economic Sociology at the MIT Sloan School of Management.
 As a budding scholar, I am interested in a multitude of research topics, primarily ones that lie at the intersection of sociology and strategy.

 To instantiate, I am interested in exploring how businesses reap strategic benefits through a combination of market and non-market repertoires.
-This may involve firms purposefully deviating from the established norms and performance standards to forge a more robust and atypical identity and also managing and controlling the information environment through direct and indirect channels to further a favorable rhetoric.
+This may involve -- first, firms purposefully deviating from the established norms and performance standards to forge a more robust and atypical identity; and second, firm managing and controlling the information environment through direct and indirect ties to drive a competitive edge.

+I previously worked as a pre-doc at the Indian School of Business and was based out of Hyderabad, popularly known as "The City of Pearls".
+If you want to know more about me, feel free to take a look at my [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
+There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.

 <dl>
    <dt>Field of Specialization:</dt>